williambarry007/caboose-cms/README.md

 </pre>

 <a name='plugins'><h2>Plugins</h2>
-<p>To add new functionality to the Caboose station, extend the CaboosePlugin
+<p>To add new functionality to the Caboose station, extend the Caboose::CaboosePlugin
 object and override the methods you'd like to implement.
 The existing hooks are the following:</p>